Proper Table Setting Guide

-A general rule of table setting is that utensils are placed in the order of use from farthest from the dinner plate, utensils that are used first, to closest to the plate, utensils being used last, in an "outside-in" order.
-A second rule is that forks go to the left of the plate while knives and spoons go to the right.
+Some general rules of table setting are that utensils are placed in the order of use from farthest from the dinner plate, to closest to the dinner plate.
+This means that utensils that will be used first are closest to the plate and utensils being used last are farthest, in an "outside-in" order.
+Another rule is that forks go to the left of the plate while knives and spoons go to the right.

 Informal Place Setting

 If your restaurant, hotel dining room or catering hall is serving an informal three-course dinner, then you will usually require the following utensils:

 (a) The dinner plate is the first thing to be set on the table, with a napkin placed on top of the plate.

 (b) The dinner fork is usually placed to the left of the plate.
 Since it is used for the main course; it will be usually be used last.

 (c) The salad fork, which is the smaller fork, is placed to the left of dinner fork and is used to eat salad or appetizers.
 Since the forks are arranged according to when you need to use them, if you were to serve dinner before the salad, then the salad fork would be next to the dinner plate and the dinner fork would be to the left of the salad fork.